Conflict at the Christmas party – disciplinary sanctions when staff ‘come to blows’

 As the festive holiday period approaches, workers are heading out in droves for their annual Christmas parties – where inhibitions are left behind in the office and alcohol will often be rife.
 In the vast majority of cases the Christmas party will be an enjoyable and fun-filled event.
 However it is inevitable that some employers will be faced with employees committing acts of misconduct and, in some cases, the conduct may be serious enough to warrant dismissal.
 As such it pays to take a proactive approach to minimising the risk of such misconduct and to take steps to remind employees of their responsibilities to behave in an appropriate manner.

-Whether a dismissal is fair will depend firstly on whether the reason relied upon falls within one of the reasons permitted under the Employment Rights Act 1996, which include conduct.
+Whether a dismissal is fair will depend firstly on whether the reason relied upon is one of the reasons permitted under the Employment Rights Act 1996, which include conduct.

 When disciplining employees, you should act consistently when imposing sanctions and it will not usually be reasonable to impose different sanctions in two similar cases.
 However, it is sometimes possible to make distinctions even between cases which are related or are very much alike (for example, where there are aggravating factors or mitigating circumstances).
 If it is alleged that a difference in treatment has rendered a dismissal or other disciplinary sanction unfair, the Tribunal will consider whether the employer’s differential treatment was such that no reasonable employer could have made the same decision.

-Take pre-emptive action to avoid trouble before any work event and take particular care when providing alcohol at events, as this could be argued to be potentially condoning misconduct.
-It may be argued to be unfair to dismiss for drunken behaviour, when a manager has bought the drinks and knew about the state of the employee when doing so.
+Take pre-emptive action to avoid trouble before any work event and take particular care when providing alcohol at events, as this could be interpreted as condoning misconduct.
+It may be unfair to dismiss for drunken behaviour, when a manager has bought drinks and arguably encouraged, or at least enabled, over-consumption.

-Employees should be reminded in advance that they are expected to comply with the accepted standards of conduct.
+Employees should be reminded in advance that they are expected to comply with established standards of conduct.
 That way, the fall-out from festivities is less likely to spoil the fun for all involved.